ArgusSystem/argus-system/README.md

   - Add roles to the people registered in the system.
   - Notify when someone is in a particular set of spots.
   - Create spots only available for certain people on a certain time of the day.
-  - Count people on a certain location.
 - Send notification alerts for privileged users.
 - View the history of a registered person.
 - Add and remove people from the tracking system.
+- View statistics of sightings

 The rules' subsystem is described in a general and broad way in order to prioritize flexibility.
 Some real use cases for the rules' system might be: